mniroy/xiaozhi-indonesia/README.md

 ## Hardware Wiring

-### Bread Compact WiFi (Basic OLED Setup)
+### ESP32-S3 (Basic OLED Setup)

-Refer to the board-specific documentation in `main/boards/bread-compact-wifi/` for pin configuration.
+Refer to the board-specific documentation in `main/boards/esp32-s3/` for pin configuration.

-### Bread Compact WiFi + Camera
+### ESP32-S3 Camera

-Refer to the board-specific documentation in `main/boards/bread-compact-wifi-s3cam/` for pin configuration.
+Refer to the board-specific documentation in `main/boards/esp32-s3-cam/` for pin configuration.

 ---